 Being a perpetual student didn’t help to pay the bills, so Meaghan has also been gainfully employed at major public institutions including the National Gallery of Victoria and Artbank, and has held management-level positions at commercial art businesses, including Leonard Joel Australia, where she also had a stab at auctioneering.
 Researching works of art and compiling detailed catalogues required her to develop expertise in everything from early European exploration to bird species, and global politics to human anatomy.

-Nowadays she applies her peculiar skill set and knowledge base to her work in the entertainment industry and as an author.
+Nowadays she applies her peculiar skill set and knowledge base to her work in the entertainment industry and as an author, journalist and copywriter.
 Meaghan is a scriptwriter and researcher for film and TV and an accredited member of the Australian Academy of Cinema and Television Arts (AACTA).
-She has written and researched several series for Australian television, including The Pacific: In the Wake of Captain Cook with Sam Neill, Shane Delia’s Spice Journey: Turkey and Gourmet Farmer Afloat, and also keeps herself busy as a researcher on other major film and television productions including The Water Diviner, Adam Liaw’s Destination Flavour: China, Australia: The Story of Us, and Doctor Doctor.
+She has written and researched several series for Australian television, including the Logie-nominated series, The Pacific in the Wake of Captain Cook with Sam Neill, Shane Delia’s Spice Journey: Turkey and Gourmet Farmer Afloat, and also keeps herself busy as a researcher on other major film and television productions including SBS’s Sydney Mardi Gras broadcast, Adam Liaw’s Destination Flavour: China, and Destination Flavour: Eurovision, The Water Diviner, Australia: The Story of Us, and Doctor Doctor.